sul-dlss/cocina-models/README.md

 There are scripts to help with updating other dependent applications:

-#### Step 4A: Create the PRs
+#### Step 4A: Create the Cocina Level 2 PRs

 There is a Jenkins CI job that you can run manually to create all the PRs you need.
 Head to https://sul-ci-prod.stanford.edu/job/SUL-DLSS/job/access-update-scripts/job/cocina-level2-updates/ and then click `Build Now`.
 Click the new build that is created and then `Console Output` to watch the build.
 Once it has completed, you can proceed with the next step.

 If for some reason the above method does not work, the sul-dlss/access-update-scripts repo has a script for this: `cocina_level2_prs.rb`.
 You will need a github access token with scopes of "read:org" and "repo" (see https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) to run it, as noted in the comments at the top of that script.

-#### Step 4B: Merge the PRs
+#### Step 4B: Merge the Cocina Level 2 PRs

 [sul-dlss/access-update-scripts](https://github.com/sul-dlss/access-update-scripts) has a switch in the `merge-all.rb` script for this, as noted in the comments at the top of that script. (`REPOS_PATH=infrastructure GH_ACCESS_TOKEN=abc123 COCINA_LEVEL2= ./merge-all.rb`)

 ### Step 5: Deploy all affected applications together

-[sul-dlss/sdr-deploy](https://github.com/sul-dlss/sdr-deploy) has a flag in the deploy script to limit deploys to cocina dependent applications.
+[sul-dlss/sdr-deploy](https://github.com/sul-dlss/sdr-deploy) has a flag (-c) in the deploy script to limit deploys to cocina dependent applications.
 Refer to instructions in the [sdr-deploy/README](https://github.com/sul-dlss/sdr-deploy/blob/main/README.md#only-deploy-repos-related-to-cocina-models-update).

 Note that running the integration tests is currently the best way we have to check for unintended effects and/or bugs when rolling out cocina-models changes.